secureblue/secureblue.github.io/content/CONTRIBUTING.md

 - Podman
 - git

-Secureblue already includes `bluebuild` but running locally requires customizing policy.json for your user to allow pulling a few unsigned images.
+Secureblue already includes `bluebuild`, but running locally requires customizing policy.json for your user to allow pulling a few unsigned images.

 #### Policy.json configuration

 On secureblue only pre-configured signed images are allowed to be pulled.
-Following repos need to be configured:
+The following repos need to be configured:

 - docker.io/mikefarah/yq `Unsigned`
 - ghcr.io/blue-build/cli `Unsigned`